shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 ## 2. Transformation Layer
 ### §1.
 Monthly Air Data Transpose
-The staging table _stg_monthly_air_data_transpose_ created from the Ontario monthly air quality (https://dd.weather.gc.ca/air_quality/aqhi/ont/observation/monthly/csv/) ingested and converted into the **second** production table "**FACT_MONTHLY_AIR_DATA_TRANSPOSE** in _**"PUBLIC"**_ Schema via the execution of [data_transformation.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_transformation.py) with the following two conditions:
+The staging table _stg_monthly_air_data_transpose_ created from transposing the Ontario monthly air quality (https://dd.weather.gc.ca/air_quality/aqhi/ont/observation/monthly/csv/) to be ingested and converted into the **second** production table "**FACT_MONTHLY_AIR_DATA_TRANSPOSE** in _**"PUBLIC"**_ Schema via the execution of [data_transformation.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_transformation.py) with the following two conditions:

 * Added column "_last_inserted_" converted from UTC to EST to capture the time of insertion into production schema